Online shopping: Fraud and security concerns

 Although the benefits of online shopping are considerable, when the process goes poorly it can create a thorny situation.
 A few problems that shoppers potentially face include identity theft, faulty products, and the accumulation of spyware.
 If users are required to put in their credit card information and billing/shipping address and the website is not secure, customer information can be accessible to anyone who knows how to obtain it.
 Most large online corporations are inventing new ways to make fraud more difficult.
 However, criminals are constantly responding to these developments with new ways to manipulate the system.
 Even though online retailers are making efforts to protect consumer information, it is a constant fight to maintain the lead.
 It is advisable to be aware of the most current technology and scams to protect consumer identity and finances.
 Product delivery is also a main concern of online shopping.
 Most companies offer shipping insurance in case the product is lost or damaged.
 Some shipping companies will offer refunds or compensation for the damage, but this is up to their discretion.

+Fencing

+Fencing is another growing societal problem associated with online platforms.
+Stolen merchandise from brick and mortal retailers and cargo are easily resold to the public through third party marketplaces due to lack of accountability and regulation by online operators.
+In the United States alone, businesses are facing the brunt of organized retail crime with the value of stolen goods amounting to $68.8 billion in 2021 (equivalent to 1.47% of all sales or $214 per capita nationwide).
+These goods are typically passed off as legitimate, and resold online to unsuspecting buyers.